egla89/svmtool/README.md

 Clone DR SVM<br>In order to test DR without interrupting SnapMirror relationships during the timeframe of the test | Yes FabricPool on Destination | Yes<br>
-Encrypt Destination's volumes (NVE)<br>with conversion support if running at least ONTAP 9.3 | Yes
+Encrypt Destination's volumes (NVE)<br>with conversion support if running at least ONTAP 9.3 | Yes Compatible with SM-S (Sync and StrictSync Policy) for Data replication<br>Is able to convert from Async to Sync relationship and vice versa<br>Object replication cannot be Synchronous and is still an Asynchronous replication | Yes

 ### BACKUP & RESTORE Purpose
 In order to perform a restore operation a minimal config must exist on the destination Cluster: